thegworld/gtx-browser/testing/android/docs/junit.md

 @RunWith(BaseRobolectricTestRunner.class)
 // Can specify some Robolectric related configs here.
 // More about configuring Robolectric at http://robolectric.org/configuring/.
-// SDK will default to the latest we support in Chromium.
+// SDK will default to the latest we support in GTx Browser.
 @Config(manifest = Config.NONE, sdk = 21)
 public class MyRobolectricJUnitTest {